TITAN-Softwork-Solutions/CCGT-String-Packer/README.md

    * verifies and decrypts using ChaCha20-Poly1305

      * authentication covers ciphertext and region metadata
+   * verifies a signed SHA-256 hash of the on-disk file before decryption
    * if authentication fails, the region is left encrypted
    * restores original protection

-Result: string call sites remain valid and the program runs normally, but the on-disk binary no longer contains plaintext strings and unauthorized modification of protected regions is detected at runtime.
+Result: string call sites remain valid and the program runs normally, but the on-disk binary no longer contains plaintext strings.
+Unauthorized file patching (outside the Authenticode certificate table) is detected at runtime.

 ---